Altitude sickness helicopter rescue at Everest Base Camp, Nepal

 What Is Altitude Sickness?

-Altitude sickness, medically called Acute Mountain Sickness (AMS), occurs when your body doesn’t have enough time to adjust to reduced oxygen levels at elevation.
+Altitude sickness, medically called Acute Mountain Sickness (AMS), occurs when your body does not have enough time to adjust to reduced oxygen levels at elevation.
 As you gain altitude, air pressure drops and each breath delivers less oxygen.
 Your body compensates by breathing faster and producing more red blood cells, but this adaptation takes time.
 Push too high too fast and the system is overwhelmed.

 There are three severity levels: mild AMS, which is common and manageable; HACE (High Altitude Cerebral Edema), where fluid builds up around the brain; and HAPE (High Altitude Pulmonary Edema), where fluid builds up in the lungs.
 HACE and HAPE are medical emergencies requiring immediate descent and evacuation.
 Both can develop rapidly from unrecognised mild AMS.